mckenney5/ncurses-engine/README.md

 /doc/EngineRef.odt -	A reference for using the engine.h file.
 Editable ODT

+/example/example1.c -	A simple example that shows off some features of the engine

 /src/engine.h - Handles creating menus, leans heavily on ncurses(3)